Crock Pot Au Gratin Potatoes

 - Wash OR peel your potatoes.
 Slice to 1/8" thick, set aside.
 (I like to leave the peel on my potatoes)

-- Generously coat slow cooker with non-stick spray.
+- Generously coat slow cooker with non-stick cooking spray.

-- In a medium saucepan melt the butter over medium-low heat.
+- In a medium saucepan, melt the butter over medium-low heat.
 Add flour and whisk to combine.
 Whisk in the milk, garlic powder, pepper, and a generous amount of salt.
-(I use at least a teaspoon.)
-Cook stirring frequently just until it starts to thicken.
-Remove from heat and stir in cheeses.
+Cook, stirring frequently just until mixture starts to thicken.
+Remove from heat and stir in shredded cheeses.

 - Place 1/3 of the sliced potatoes in the bottom of the slow cooker.
 Sprinkle with 1/3 of the chopped onion.
 Pour 1/3 of the cheese sauce over the potatoes and onions.
 Repeat this 2 more times.
 Cover and cook on high for 3-4 hours or low for 4-6 hours or until potatoes are tender.
 Let sit 20 minutes before serving.